Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-2-opslag-in-de-database-en.markdown

 #### 2.1.15 Notes
 *Legal Ground f, track special data*
 In some cases it is convenient that extra comments are saved about members.
-For example the comment that someone's e-mail address is not working or that a donor contribution is established.
+For example, the comment that someone's e-mail address is not working or that a donor contribution is established.

 ### 2.2 Student Administration